 The GTA hosts a research symposium at IU every year, which typically attracts scholars from across the U.S. and Canada.
-The 2015 Symposium will take place on Friday, February 20 and Saturday, February 21 in Ford-Crawford Recital Hall.
+The 2016 Symposium is scheduled for Friday, February 19 and Saturday, February 20 in Ford-Crawford Recital Hall.

 The GTA co-sponsors a series of lectures, presentations, and discussions by IU faculty, students, and visiting scholars.
 The colloquium takes place most Wednesdays at 3:30 in M267.

 Every year, the GTA performs a recital with the aim of demonstrating the unique and multiple abilities of our membership.
-Those interested in performing in the next recital should contact Nik Bauchat (nbauchat [at] indiana [dot] edu).
+Those interested in performing in the next recital should contact Ryan Taycher (rtaycher [at] indiana [dot] edu).